Skip to content

 Here are the main roles of progesterone in the body:

-• Prevention of uterine contractions: During the luteal phase and then during pregnancy, progesterone exerts a relaxing effect on the uterine muscles, thus preventing premature contractions which could lead to miscarriage;
+• Prevention of uterine contractions: During the luteal phase and then during pregnancy, progesterone exerts a relaxing effect on the uterine muscles, thus preventing premature contractions which could lead to a miscarriage;

 • Effects on the breast: Progesterone is involved in the development of the mammary glands during pregnancy and lactation.
-It works in collaboration with other hormones (notably prolactin) to prepare the breasts for milk production;
+It works in collaboration with other hormones (especially prolactin) to prepare the breasts for milk production;

 Progesterone in the menstrual cycle